Today’s going to be a good day!

 For the second half of the ascent, Kal turns on “SOB” by Nathaniel Ratecliff and the Nightsweats.
 We’re spread out over the terrain screaming, “SON OF A BITCH!!
 Hand me a drink!!”
 It’s funny listening to music in that situation because it makes you realize how quickly the climb really is.
 At the same time, what was such a joyfully quick song became an excruciatingly long, painful reminder that you’re not done climbing yet.

 I slowly make my way to the top and the sun is gone.
 Headlamps are out.
-Except me and Pineapple?
-We decide not to use them.
-No, we go slowly on through the lovely, deep, dark woods while he whistles a wandering tune.
+And us five amble on through the darkening woods, whistling quiet tunes.